Palo (religion): Spirits of the dead

-The spirits of the dead play a prominent role in Palo, with Kerestetzi observing that one of Palo's central features was its belief that "the spirits of the dead mediate and organize human action and rituals."

-In Palo, a spirit of the dead is referred to as a nfumbe (or nfumbi), a term which derives from the Kikongo word for a dead person, mvumbi.
-Alternative terms used for the dead in Palo include the Yoruba term eggun as well as Spanish words like el muerto ("the dead") and, more rarely, espíritu ("spirit").
+The spirits of the dead play a prominent role in Palo, with Kerestetzi observing that one of Palo's central features is its belief that "the spirits of the dead mediate and organize human action and rituals."
+In Palo, the spirit of a dead person is referred to as a nfumbe (or nfumbi), a term deriving from the Kikongo word for a deceased individual, mvumbi.
+Alternative terms used for the dead in Palo include the Yoruba term eggun, or Spanish words like el muerto ("the dead") or, more rarely, espíritu ("spirit").
 Practitioners will sometimes refer to themselves, as living persons, as the "walking dead".
-The dead may also be referred, especially in a collective sense, as Kalunga.
+In Palo, the dead are often viewed as what Ochoa called "a dense and indistinguishable mass" rather than as discrete individuals, and in this collective sense they are often termed Kalunga.

-Palo teaches that the individual comprises both a physical body and a spirit termed the sombra ("shade").
-In Palo belief, these are connected via a cordón de plata ("silver cord").
-In Cuba, the Bakongo notion of the spirit "shadow" has merged with the Spiritist notion of the perisperm, a spirit-vapor surrounding the human body.
+Palo teaches that the individual comprises both a physical body and a spirit termed the sombra ("shade"), which are connected via a cordón de plata ("silver cord").
+This conception reflects a combination of the Bakongo notion of the spirit "shadow" with the Spiritist notion of the perisperm, a spirit-vapor surrounding the human body.
+Once a person dies they are thought to gain additional powers and knowledge such as prescience.
+They can contact and assist the living, but also cause them problems such as anxiety and sleeplessness.

 Paleros/paleras venerate the souls of their ancestors; when a group feast is held, the ancestors of the house will typically be invoked and their approval to proceed requested.
-The dead are regarded as having supernatural powers and knowledge such as prescience.
-It is held that ancestors can contact and assist the living, but the dead are also thought capable of causing problems for the living, often being blamed for problems like anxiety and sleeplessness.

-Palo's practitioners are expected to interact and receive messages from the dead, and if possible to influence the will of the dead for their own personal benefit.
-Some practitioners claim an innate capacity to sense the presence of spirits of the dead.

-To ascertain the consent of the dead, Palo's practitioners will often employ divination or forms of spirit mediumship from Espiritismo, and in communicating with the dead are sometimes termed muerteros ("mediums of the dead").
+To ascertain the consent of the dead, Palo's practitioners will often employ divination or forms of spirit mediumship from Spiritism.
+Some practitioners claim an innate capacity to sense the presence of spirits of the dead, and initiates are often expected to interact with these spirits and to try and influence them for their own personal benefit.
+In communicating with the dead, paleros and paleras are sometimes termed muerteros ("mediums of the dead").

-In Palo, the dead are often viewed as what Ochoa called "a dense and indistinguishable mass" rather than as discrete individuals.
-Ochoa defined Kalunga as "a place of immanence from which Palo and its myriad forms of the dead emerge".
-They are also believed capable of existing within physical matter.
-They can for instance be represented by small assemblages of material, often found objects or those commonly found in a household, which are placed together, often in the corner of the patio or an outhouse.
-They are often called rinconcito ("little corners").
+The dead are also believed capable of existing within physical matter.
+They can for instance be represented by small assemblages of material, often discarded or everyday household objects, which are placed together, typically in the corner of the patio or an outhouse.
+They are often called a rinconcito ("little corner").
 Offerings of food and drink are often placed at the rinconcito and allowed to decay.
-This is a practice also maintained by many followers of Santería, although the emphasis placed on the material presence of the dead differs from the Spiritist views of deceased spirits.
+This is a practice also maintained by many followers of Santería, although this emphasis placed on the material presence of the dead differs from the Spiritist views of deceased spirits.